Transferring Bees From Nuc To Hive

 1. A cloudy day.

-2. If there is rain and even drizzling.
+2. If there is rain, even drizzling.

-3. If there is a chance of a storm make sure you keep your nuc box in a safe place.
+3. If there is a chance of a storm, make sure you keep your nuc box in a safe place.

 What Is The Right Time Of The Day For Moving Bees From A Nuc To A Beehive?

-As I already told you try not to open your nuc below the temperature of 15 degrees Celsius.
 The right time for transferring your bees from nuc to hive is when the atmosphere has a temperature of 34 to 36 degrees Celsius.

-I prefer the right time of the day for bees to be moved from nuc to hive is from 12 pm to 2 pm of the day.
+I prefer the right time of the day for bees to be moved from nuc to hive is from 11 am to 2 pm of the day.

-At such time of the day, the sun is just moved a little to the west from the center of the sky.
 This nice, chill, and warming atmosphere is suitable for nuc to hive transportation.

 At mid-day in winter and autumn, the sun will be at the center of the sky.
 This will provide sufficient warmth that will be suitable for your bees to be transported.